subshrijit/resources/README.md

 source icon sets to use as Inkscape symbols.
 * [IconMonstr](http://iconmonstr.com/) A large collection of glyph icons from a German artist.
 Free to use without attribution and free to modify.
+* [FontAwesome](http://fontawesome.io/icons/) The iconic font and CSS toolkit.
+Free to use.

 ## Fonts